joehalloran/sql-coursework/README.md

 ### Queries

 Here we must define "serotonin reuptake inhibitor".
-The NHS provides the following list:
+The NHS provides the following list *(SSRIs - NHS (2017))*:

-**Types of SSRIs**:
-There are currently seven SSRIs prescribed in the UK:
+**Types of SSRIs currently prescribed in the UK:
 * citalopram (Cipramil)
 * dapoxetine (Priligy)
 * escitalopram (Cipralex)